 Taxpayers often establish Subchapter S corporations to avoid Social Security and Medicare taxes on a portion of their earnings.
 This is a very common arrangement.
-In Fleischer v.
+The Fleischer v.
 Commissioner, T.C.
 Memo.
-2016-238, the taxpayer was not able to avoid these taxes using a Subchapter S corporation.
-The case provides an example of how the Subchapter S corporation must be structured to avoid these taxes.
+2016-238, court case provides an example of how the Subchapter S corporation must be structured to avoid these taxes.

 Facts & Procedural History

-Subchapter S Corporations and Income and Self-Employment Taxes
+Subchapter S Corporations & Income and Self-Employment Taxes

 Subchapter S corporations are not subject to income tax.
 Rather, they file an information return and report their income, expense, etc. which flow through to, and are reported on, the shareholder’s personal tax returns.
 The shareholder also reports any wages that are paid to him by the corporation.

 The shareholder can classify a portion of the S corporation’s income as wages and a portion as a distribution.
 The wage portion is subject to self-employment tax, which includes both Social Security and Medicare taxes.
 The distribution portion is not.

 Compare this to a sole proprietorship or single-member limited liability company.
 These businesses are disregarded for federal income tax purposes.
 The items of income, expense, etc. are reported on the taxpayer’s individual tax returns.
 The business income is subject to self-employment tax, which, again, includes both Social Security and Medicare taxes.

 Whether the Income and Expense Belong to the Subchapter S Corporation